 Personal hygiene and health of food handlers is of the utmost importance when an effort is made to deliver a safe product of high quality to the consumer.
 Workers should be medically examined before employment in order to determine if they are physically fit to perform the work and also if they do not suffer from transmissible diseases, which can be transmitted through the food they handle to the consumer.
 They must also undergo daily fitness checks for different signs of illness.
 Workers must be issued daily with clean clothes in good condition in order to protect the food from contamination and also to protect the workers against potential dangers.
 Each worker can contribute to good personal hygiene standards.

 Meat can transfer pathogenic organisms to the people (or animals) that eat or handle it.
 These organisms can originate from the slaughtered bird – in other words a sick bird, or one that is a carrier of the organism – or from other sources.
 These sources include food handlers (people who work with food) at the abattoir, wholesalers or retailers – even the housewife in her kitchen.
-This discussion focuses on people employed at an abattoir.
+This discussion focuses on people employed at a modern abattoir.
 The principles can however also be applied elsewhere.
 Where we refer to meat handlers the same can be said of any food handler.

 Practice of cleaning and disinfection

 During the slaughtering process meat, which is practically sterile, is exposed to contamination with bacteria from the outside surface and intestines of the animal, from equipment such as knives, saws, hooks and so on, and from the air and the hands of the workers.
 When equipment is not regularly cleaned therefore, there is a building up of bacteria which shortens the shelf-life of the meat and could also cause food poisoning in consumers.
 Proper sanitation will reduce the number of bacteria in all work areas and on the equipment, and therefore has a direct effect on the quality of the meat provided to the consumer.